githubixx/ansible-role-kubernetes-controller/README.md

 Requirements
 ------------

 This role requires that you already created some certificates for Kubernetes API server (see [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 4 - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-4/)).
 The role copies the certificates from `k8s_ca_conf_directory` to the destination host.
+You should also setup PeerVPN (see [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 3 - Peervpn](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-3/) and of course a etcd cluster (see [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 5 - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-5/)

 Role Variables
 --------------

 ```
+# The directory to store the K8s certificates and other configuration
 k8s_conf_dir: "/var/lib/kubernetes"
+# The directory to store the K8s binaries
 k8s_bin_dir: "/usr/local/bin"
+# K8s release
 k8s_release: "1.8.4"
+# The interface on which the K8s services should listen on.
+As all cluster
+# communication should use the PeerVPN interface the interface name is
+# normally "tap0" or "peervpn0".
 k8s_interface: "tap0"

+# The directory from where to copy the K8s certificates (needs to be
+# accessable from the host you run Ansible on)
 k8s_ca_conf_directory: "/etc/k8s/certs"
+# Directory where kubeconfig for Kubernetes worker nodes and kube-proxy
+# is stored among other configuration files.
 k8s_config_directory: "/etc/k8s/configs"

+# K8s control plane binaries to download
 k8s_controller_binaries:
   - kube-apiserver
   - kube-controller-manager
   - kube-scheduler
   - kubectl

+# K8s API daemon certificates
 k8s_certificates:
   - ca-k8s-apiserver.pem
   - ca-k8s-apiserver-key.pem
   - cert-k8s-apiserver.pem
   - cert-k8s-apiserver-key.pem

+# kube-apiserver settings (can be overriden or additional added by defining
+# "k8s_apiserver_settings_user" - see text below)
 k8s_apiserver_settings:
   "admission-control": "Initializers,NamespaceLifecycle,NodeRestriction,LimitRanger,ServiceAccount,DefaultStorageClass,ResourceQuota"
   "allow-privileged": "true"